 - Biodiversity:

-The pH level of the soil is crucial for plant growth.
+The soil pH is crucial for plant growth.
 Different crops thrive in different pH ranges.
 Farmers need to understand soil pH to choose suitable crops and make necessary adjustments.

-Agricolture heavily depends on fertile soils.
-To coltivate crops and rear livestock, farmers depend on the condition of the soil.
+Agriculture heavily depends on fertile soils.
+To cultivate crops and rear livestock, farmers depend on soil conditions.

 Soil is home to many different kinds of organisms and contributes to ecosystem biodiversity.
-Healthy soils sustain a variety of diversity of plant and animal species.
+Healthy soils sustain a variety of plant and animal species.

 Different Types of Soils